 Born in Puteaux, just outside Paris, Yannick Alléno spent his childhood in the kitchens of family-run bistros in different Paris suburbs.
-Aged 15, he began to learn from great chefs when he began his career at Le Royal Monceau in Paris under Gabriel Biscay.
-He then joined Sofitel Porte de Sèvres under Roland Durand, followed by Martial Enguehard.
+Aged 15, he began to learn from great chefs.
+His very job was at Le Royal Monceau in Paris under Gabriel Biscay; he then joined Sofitel Porte de Sèvres under Roland Durand, followed by Martial Enguehard.
 However, it was at Drouant, under Louis Grondard, where he found his maturity and determination.
 He consolidated his skills under the tutelage of this great chef, whom he greatly admires, and proved himself in his wake, before taking his place as head chef in his own right when he was appointed to run the kitchens at Scribe.

 - In 1999, his first Michelin star rewarded his determined work and creativity, which was confirmed in 2002 by a second.

-- In 2003, he took over at Le Meurice, and was awarded two Michelin stars the next year; his unique cuisine then won him a third in 2007.
+- In 2003, he took over at Le Meurice, famous palace-hotel on Rue de Rivoli, and was awarded two Michelin stars the next year; his unique cuisine then won him a third in 2007.

 - In 2010, Gault&Millau honoured him with 5 toques.